 Naples— also be the name of a

 saint you call on when you have a headache?
-How
+How can

-can this be a coincidence?
+this be a coincidence?
 I don't think I buy the

-official etymology of A (for Acetly-) plus -spir (from Spirsäure—German for meadowsweet,
+official etymology of A (for Acetly-) plus -spir (from Spirsäure—German

 the plant from which the drug is derived) plus -IN (to make it

 sound like a medicine.)
 Perhaps...

 Catechism tell us that saints...